SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 8. Experiment with Layers and Filters:
     a.
 First adding more convolutional layer
     b.
 Increasing the filters in convolutional layers
     c.
-Deceasing the filters in the convolutional layers
+Decreasing the filters in the convolutional layers
     d.
 Increasing the kernel size

 10. Finally, I compare my network's results against a **Transfer Learning** model based on MobilenetV2, a powerful CNN model that uses some advanced layering techniques.